Battle of Piva Forks: Battle

 Resistance to the 3rd Marine Regiment advance was strong, with all three battalions engaged with the Japanese.
-The 3rd Battalion, 3rd Marine Regiment—having crossed the Piva River without trouble—advanced toward a slight rise and as the lead scouts came over the top of this ridge, the Japanese opened fire from reverse slope positions.
-The scouts—having been pinned down—held their positions while the rest of the battalion moved forward with a strong charge over the ridge and cleared the area of Japanese.
-90 mm mortar fire then rained down on the Americans, who sheltered in the foxholes that the Japanese had dug throughout the area.
+The 3rd Battalion, 3rd Marine Regiment—having crossed the Piva River without trouble—advanced toward a slight rise, and as the lead scouts came over the top of this ridge, the Japanese opened fire from reverse slope positions.
+Pinned down, the scouts held their positions while the rest of the battalion moved forward with a strong charge over the ridge and cleared the area of Japanese.
+90 mm mortar fire then rained down on the Marines, who sheltered in the foxholes that the Japanese had dug throughout the area.
 Suffering a number of casualties, the 3rd Battalion, 3rd Marine Regiment established itself in a defensive night position.

-The 2nd Battalion, 3rd Marine Regiment made a reconnaissance in force in front of the 1st Battalion, 3rd Marine Regiment positions, and came along a strong enemy position, with about 18–20 pillboxes, astride the East–West Trail near the east fork of the Piva River.
-An attack was launched against the roadblock and managed to pass through the first line of bunkers after heavy fighting at close range, but could make no further headway.
+The 2nd Battalion, 3rd Marine Regiment made a reconnaissance in force in front of the 1st Battalion, 3rd Marine Regiment positions and came along a strong enemy position, with about 18–20 pillboxes, astride the East–West Trail near the east fork of the river.
+An attack was launched against the roadblock and managed to pass through the first line of bunkers after heavy fighting at close range but could make no further headway.
 Company E—attempting to flank the enemy positions to relieve the intense fire directed at Company G—was knocked back by the Japanese defenders.
-As the Japanese position was set out in depth, the American battalion commander, de Zayas, ordered his men to pull back so that an artillery barrage could be brought down to reduce the Japanese defenses.
+As the Japanese position was set out in depth, de Zayas ordered his men to pull back so that an artillery barrage could be brought down to reduce the Japanese defenses.

 The withdrawal was completed despite determined efforts by the Japanese to prevent the disengagement.
 After the 2nd Battalion, 3rd Marine Regiment had reentered the lines of 1st Battalion, 3rd Marine Regiment, the Japanese attempted a pincer envelopment of the position held by the 1st Battalion, 3rd Marine Regiment, now under the command of Major Charles J. Bailey, Jr. The Japanese attacked along the obvious routes of approach down the East–West Trail, and the attack was beaten off by the machine guns sited along this route.
 One machine gun crew killed 74 out of 75 of the Japanese attackers within 20–30 yd of the gun.
 The 1st Battalion, 3rd Marine Regiment then extended to the left toward the ridge occupied by Cibik's platoon.